Article by Guest Author, Robin Adler – Toxic Beauty

 Use a natural, calming lotion, such as Calamine.
 A good brand is Cal-Al by Aubrey Organics, which blends calamine and aloe or a cream/gel containing calendula, which is an anti-inflammatory.

-Use a therapeutic balm such as Sweet Blessed Bee Magic, Badger Balm, or Hawaiian Healing Salve by Lanikai.
+Use a therapeutic balm like Sweet Sweet Blessed Bee Magic, Badger Balm, or Hawaiian Healing Salve by Lanikai.

 If you are oversensitive to creams with essential oils, use pure organic, virgin coconut oil – it’s exceptionally healing in so many ways.